 Mean reversion trading strategies consist of signals that bet on extended prices eventually snapping back from overbought or oversold conditions and reverting back to the mean of historical pricing.
 It is a trade that takes a position on a quantifiable technical signal that price has moved too far and too fast in one direction and the probabilities that it will return to an average are high.

-One simple way to look for a reversion to the mean trade signal is by setting visual deviations around prices using technical indicators like Bollinger Bands or Keltner Channels that usually measure the distance from the 20-day moving in standard deviations of price.
+One simple way to look for a reversion to the mean trade signal is by setting visual deviations around prices using technical indicators like Bollinger Bands or Keltner Channels that usually measure the distance from the 20-day moving average in standard deviations of price.

 When a market drops dramatically or rises parabolically three or four deviations from the 20-day moving average the odds are that it will revert back to that average in days or weeks the majority of time.
 Of course this does not always happen as markets rotate from ranges to trends, and can go farther than anyone thought possible so you must always use a stop loss for the times when a trend continues and does not revert.